I am a historian and philosopher of mathematics. I am currently a (fixed-term)

-I studied mathematics and philosophy; I got a PhD in the history and philosophy
+studied mathematics and philosophy; I got a PhD in the history and philosophy of

-In Fall 2023, I am a visiting fellow at the Center for Philosophy of
+2023, I was a visiting fellow at the Center for Philosophy of

 Science of the university of Pittsburgh.